raspberrypilearning/secure-messages/en/step_4.md

 ## Encrypting letters

-Let's write a Python program to encrypt a single character.
+Write a Python program to encrypt a single character.

 --- task ---